rauan06/weather_forecast/README.md

 - **vent** — wind speed (m/s), derived from U/V components
 - **pluie** — 3h precipitation accumulation (m)
 - **temp** — air temperature (K)

-# Road Section Application & The Coordinate Problem
-The end goal is road safety — detecting weather anomalies along Kazakhstan's road sections in real time, so hazardous conditions can be flagged before incidents occur.
-The approach: train the Isolation Forest on ERA5 historical anomalies covering the full KZ grid, then use live forecast data to score road segments.
-ERA5 gives us a rich baseline of what "abnormal" weather looks like across the entire country, not just a handful of cities.
-The hard problem is coordinate resolution.
-Kazakhstan's road network contains thousands of segments, each of which would ideally be queried independently for live weather.
-But point-forecast APIs like Windy cap at 10,000 requests/day — querying every road coordinate individually would burn through that instantly and still not cover the full sections.

 ## ERA5 → Windy Sync